connexcs/docs/docs/routing-strategy.md

 # Routing Strategy

 A **Routing Strategy** lets you route calls for different providers through the routing engine using a specified set of rules.
 It helps with call routing, a necessary mechanic to match operations with business needs.
-This can be found in the Dashboard under **Management** > **Routing Strategy**.
+The **Routing Strategy** screen, located under **Management**, displays existing strategies in an alphabetical list.

 ## Types of Routing Strategies
 There are several types of routing strategies that can be employed with ConnexCS: